Introduction to Easy Website Setup

 4. Footer

-At the bottom of every webpage is a footer, which is identical on all pages and posts except for landing pages.
-It’ll need the following items shown:
+You’ll find a consistent footer at the bottom of every webpage across all pages and posts except for landing pages.
+This footer should include the following essential elements:

 5. Collecting Emails

-Email subscription providers include MailChimp, AWeber, Drip, and Kit (formerly ConvertKit).
-Switching providers can be a hassle, so I recommend Kit.
-You should just go directly for the best, right?
+Popular email subscription providers include MailChimp, AWeber, Drip, and Kit (formerly ConvertKit).
+Since transitioning between providers can be challenging, I recommend opting for Kit immediately for a seamless experience.

 Smiling man at computer desk [Easy Website Setup]